• Bloglovin

 Mint Mulberry Compote

 Of course neither of us did any research about proper attire for picking mulberries or blackberries.
-And even though I’d just read Karen’s warning about the blood and prickles from blackberry’s insidious thorns, I nonetheless showed up in a flowy tank top without gloves.
+And even though I'd just read a warning about the blood and prickles from blackberry's insidious thorns, I nonetheless showed up in a flowy tank top without gloves.
 Moving to the city has taken the country girl right out of me.

 I went home with a pink sun-kissed shoulders and so many puffy red scratches on my forearms that you’d swear I was in a cat fight.
 But I also carried home a BOX full of plump ripe mulberries and blackberries.
 No pain no gain.